Kentucky Route 79: Logan County

+Butler County

-KY 79 traverses northwestern Logan County.
-It passes through mainly rural areas northeast of Russellville, and then enters Butler County.
-KY 79 has intersections with KY 626 and KY 1153.
-It then joins US 231 just south of Morgantown.
-US 231 and KY 79 together go into downtown Morgantown after their interchange with I-165, the former William H. Natcher Parkway, and then meets KY 403 in downtown, and then KY 70 on the north side.
-KY 70 joins KY 79 and US 231 and all three routes are carried over the Green River to Aberdeen.
+After entering Butler County, KY 79 enters the Western Kentucky Coalfield and has intersections with KY 626 in Davis Crossroads and KY 1153.
+It then joins into a concurrency with US 231 just south of Morgantown; the two routes go into downtown Morgantown shortly after their interchange with I-165, the former William H. Natcher Parkway, and then meets KY 403 in downtown, and then KY 70 on the north side.
+KY 70 joins KY 79 and US 231 and all three routes are carried over the Green River from Morgantown to Aberdeen.